How to remove yourself from data brokers

 Tip: If you have a common name, you may find multiple listings that are not actually you.
 Focus on listings that match your current or recent city, age, or phone number.
 Removing someone else’s listing wastes your time and may create confusion for the broker.

-Step 2: Prioritize Your Removals
+Step 2: Prioritize your removals

 Trying to opt out of 200 brokers at once is a recipe for burnout.
 Prioritize by impact.